niklasnolte/ai-nuclear/README.md

         "EPOCHS": [10, 20],
     }
 ```
-then snakemake will run 8 jobs, each with a different combination of the parameters.
+then snakemake will run $2^3=8$ jobs, each with a different combination of the parameters.
 The top of config.py has a couple of configurable options for snakemake, like `SN_GPU` and `SN_ROOT`.
 Change those as you wish.
 Then you can run `snakemake -c4` to run 4 jobs in parallel and get through all the tasks.
 The results will be saved in `SN_ROOT/<a_long_name_with_the_config>/model...pt`.

+Note: You may need to set the environment variable `MKL_SERVICE_FORCE_INTEL` to 1 to avoid crashing.
+We're working
+fixing this bug.
+For now you can run your snakemake commands with the variable set as follows
+`MKL_SERVICE_FORCE_INTEL=1 snakemake -c4`

 ## Slurm
 Snakemake can run with slurm, you need to set only a few things: